apache/www-site/docs/README.md

 ...
 ```

-The first three lines specify three `metadata` key value pairs.
+The first three lines specify three `metadata` key-value pairs.
-There is a blank line and the rest is the `text`
+There is a blank line and the rest is the `text`.

 ## Model Metadata